eliza3291/corona-statistics/README.md

 Note: Timeframes can be changed inside `src/app/common/data/timeframe.data.ts`

-## :hammer_and_wrench: Angular
+## Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

-I like to work with a local version of Angular CLI, so I create some scripts to make easier running commands.
+Note: All scripts are running from a local npm package with `npx`

 ## Build